 3 credits (2 lecture/2 laboratory) This course is a capstone of your experiences in science courses.
-The course is ences in science courses.
 The course is designed to prepare the student for higher level courses upon transfer which require research project skills.

 Prerequisite: BIO 151.

 Introduction to Business • 3 credits